SWFSC/viame-web-noaa-gcp/README.md

 # viame-web-fisheries-cloud
 Deploy an instance of VIAME-Web in the NOAA Fisheries Cloud.

 NOTE: This repo is currently under development.
-Please do not use without conulatation with the author
+Please do not use without consultation with the author

 ## Citation